lucatorella/BarcodeLocalizer/README.md

 # BarcodeLocalizer
-A quick example showing how to use the new Vision framework API in iOS 11.
+A quick example showing how to use the new Vision framework in iOS 11 to track barcodes (via `VNDetectBarcodesRequest`).
-In particular, the example shows how to localize barcodes using `VNDetectBarcodesRequest`.

 ## Prerequisites
 * Xcode 9 Beta (tested with beta 2)